 Scholarship search engines are a one-stop spot where you can find literally millions of scholarships and details about them.
 There are several of these available on the web.
-Scholarships.com is a trusted one that allows you to search over 3.7 million scholarships in its database.
+Scholarships.com is a trusted resource that allows you to search over 3.7 million scholarships in its database.
 Known to be user-friendly, you can find nearly any scholarship available through its listings and customize your search to meet your eligibility and interests.
-Other popular websites include Chegg.com, Fastweb.com, and Nich.com.
-Searches such as these should always be free and make sure you are using a trusted site before giving them any personal information.[button url=”https://academy.agradeahead.com/our-programs/math/” target=”blank” style=”3d” background=”#81BE41″ color=”#ffffff” size=”8″ center=”yes” radius=”0″ icon=”icon: check-circle” icon_color=”#ffffff” text_shadow=”0px 0px 0px #000000″]Improve my child’s math grades at A Grade Ahead![/button]
+Other popular websites include fastweb.com and niche.com.
+Just remember that searches such as these should always be free.
+Double check that you are using a trusted site before giving them any personal information![button url=”https://academy.agradeahead.com/our-programs/math/” target=”blank” style=”3d” background=”#81BE41″ color=”#ffffff” size=”8″ center=”yes” radius=”0″ icon=”icon: check-circle” icon_color=”#ffffff” text_shadow=”0px 0px 0px #000000″]Improve my child’s math grades at A Grade Ahead![/button]

 U.S. Department of Labor Scholarship Tool